NEUPRO is a prescription medicine used to treat Parkinson’s disease and moderate-to-severe

 unusual urges to gamble, strong urges to spend money, binge eating, or increased sexual urges

 and behaviors.
+Some patients may want to use more NEUPRO than prescribed for their symptoms (dopamine dysregulation syndrome).
 If you or your family notices you are developing any unusual behaviors, talk to

 NEUPRO may cause uncontrolled, sudden movements or make such movements you already